occloxium/gurobi/README.md

 This repository contains a Dockerfile to create a Docker image for solving linear programming optimization problems with Gurobi.
 The image itself is NOT hosted on Docker Hub!

+NOTE that you have to have a floating license (i.e. a valid license server running and a connection to such) to run the image.
+Discovering this cost way too much time.

 # Usage

 ```